Confluence State Park 1

 Things to Do

-There are restrooms as well as a small interpretive display at the parking lot.
+There are vault restrooms as well as a small interpretive display at the parking lot.
 From there, it’s about a 0.3 mile hike to the confluence point, which will take you through a thinly-wooded path to the point.
-Because the path can be dirt- or mud-covered — including standing water after rain — it’s good to prepare accordingly.
+The path is part gravel and part paved.
+Because the path can get muddy — including standing water after rain — it’s good to prepare accordingly.

 Beyond that, the primary attraction is a small peninsula where you can stand right at the dividing line of the Missouri and Mississippi, closer than any other point in the area.